Fayyaz-ur-Rehman1/course--JavaScript-Tutorial-for-beginners-in-Hindi-Urdu/md/do-while-loop.md

 }while( a <= 10)

 ```
-more code cleck on [do-while-loop.js](../java%20script%20tutotrial%20for%20beginners%20in%20hindi-urdu/js/do-while-loop.js)
+More code cleck on [do-while-loop.js](../java%20script%20tutotrial%20for%20beginners%20in%20hindi-urdu/js/do-while-loop.js)